luk3yx/minetest-cloaking/README.md

 `_allow_while_cloaked = true` to the chatcommand definition.
 If you explicitly don't want your chatcommand working with cloaked players, you can add `_disallow_while_cloaked = true` to the definition.
-These modifications do not require that you add `cloaking` to `depends.txt`, as when cloaking is not loaded this parameter is simply ignored.
+These modifications do not require that you add cloaking as a dependency, as when cloaking is not loaded this parameter is simply ignored.

 ## Backported bugfixes